LIT-Protocol/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

 # Encrypting content
-We will start by performing an `encrypt` operation as shown below using the `LitNodeClient` this operation is entirely done on the client, so no need for any lit action invovelment.
+We will start by performing an `encrypt` operation as shown below using the `LitNodeClient`.
+This operation is entirely done on the client, so no need for any Lit Action involvement.

 ```js
  const chain = 'ethereum';